snowplow/snowplow/README.md

 ## Contributing

-We're committed to a loosely-coupled architecture for SnowPlow and would love to get user contributions within each of the five sub-systems.
+We're committed to a loosely-coupled architecture for SnowPlow and would love to get your contributions within each of the five sub-systems.

 If you would like to implement a new tracker, try a different ETL approach or load SnowPlow events into an alternative database, **[get in touch] [contact]**!